1 – What is the Alien Gospel?

 But that doesn’t prove that the same is going to happen now or in the near future.
 Will God allow it, or have the rules of the game changed?
 Is there any Scriptural basis for thinking that it will happen again?
 With this in mind some teachers have tried to buttress the “alien gospel” doctrine with certain Scriptures.

-An important one is Daniel 2:43 about the End Time.
+An important one is Daniel 2:43 about the End of the Age.
 “And whereas thou sawest iron mixed with miry clay, they shall mingle themselves with the seed of men: but they shall not cleave one to another, even as iron is not mixed with clay.”
 (KJV) The “mingle themselves with the seed of men” phrase is what some teachers latch onto as a prediction that demonic entities will interfere genetically with the human race.
 But this interpretation of the phrase yanks it out of the context of the rest of the passage about the future political-economic powers that were to rule over the nation of Israel and much of the rest of the world.

 To understand more thoroughly why Daniel 2:43 does not fit the “alien gospel” version of future history requires a lengthy (and somewhat technical) explanation, and for whoever is interested, it may be found in Appendix 1.